About

 GAP

 GAP is an animation plugin for image editor Gimp.
 I have used it to create visual trace of an off track tramping trip on a topographic map.
-This became part of one of my slideshows.
+You can see the result at the end of this video slideshow.

 Learning Sources